khulnasoft/ThreatMatrix/frontend/README.md

 - JS app main configs are available in `package.json`.

 - (optional) Use local build of `certego-ui` package so it can also hot-reload.
-This is useful when you want to make changes in certego-ui and rapidly test them with IntelX.
+This is useful when you want to make changes in certego-ui and rapidly test them with ThreatMatrix.
 Refer [here](https://github.com/certego/certego-ui#use-local-build-of-certego-ui-with-hot-reload-for-faster-development) for setup instructions.

 ## Miscellaneous